Summary of Significant Accounting Policies and Nature of Operations

 Cost of Sales

 Cost of sales consists of the direct costs associated with procuring parts from suppliers and delivering products to customers.
 These costs include direct product costs, outbound freight and shipping costs, warehouse supplies and warranty costs, partially offset by purchase discounts.
-Total freight and shipping expense included in cost of sales for fiscal year 2020 and 2019 was $69,925, and $47,140, respectively.
+Total freight and shipping expense included in cost of sales for fiscal years 2022, 2021 and 2020 was $93,593, $89,785 and $69,925, respectively.
 Depreciation and amortization expenses are excluded from cost of sales and included in operating expense.

 The Company or the vendors supplying its products provide the Company’s customers limited warranties on certain products that range from 30 days to lifetime.
 Historically, the Company’s vendors have been the party primarily responsible for warranty claims.
-Standard product warranties sold separately by the Company are recorded as deferred revenue and recognized ratably over the life of the warranty, ranging from one to five years.
+Standard product warranties sold separately by the Company are recorded as deferred revenue and recognized ratably over the life of the warranty, ranging fromto five years.
 The Company also offers extended warranties that are imbedded in the price of selected private label products sold.
 The product brands that include the extended warranty coverage are offered at three different service levels: (a) a five year unlimited product replacement, (b) a five year one-time product replacement, and (c) a three year one-time product replacement.
 Warranty costs relating to merchandise sold under warranty not covered by vendors are estimated and recorded as warranty obligations at the time of sale based on each product’s historical return rate and historical warranty cost.
 The standard and extended warranty obligations are recorded as warranty liabilities and included in other current liabilities in the consolidated balance sheets.
-For the fiscal year 2020 and 2019, the activity in the aggregate warranty liabilities was as follows (in thousands):

 Operating expense consists of marketing, general and administrative, fulfillment, and technology expense.
 The Company also includes share-based compensation expense in the applicable operating expense category based on the respective equity award recipient’s function.
 Marketing costs, including advertising, are expensed as incurred.
 The majority of advertising expense is paid to internet search engine service providers, television advertising, and internet commerce facilitators.
-For fiscal year 2020 and 2019, the Company recognized advertising costs of $54,588 and $25,691, respectively.
+For fiscal years 2022, 2021 and 2020, the Company recognized advertising costs of $79,854, $69,102 and $54,588, respectively.
 Marketing expense also includes payroll and related expenses associated with our customer service and marketing personnel.
 General and administrative expense consists primarily of administrative payroll and related expenses, merchant processing fees, legal and professional fees and other administrative costs.
 Fulfillment expense consists primarily of payroll and related costs associated with warehouse employees and the Company’s purchasing group, facilities rent, building maintenance, depreciation and other costs associated with inventory management and wholesale operations.
-Technology expense consists primarily of payroll and related expenses of the Company’s information technology personnel, the cost of hosting the Company’s servers, communications expenses and internet connectivity costs, computer support and software development amortization expense.
+Technology expense consists primarily of payroll and related expenses of the Company’s information technology personnel, the cost of hosting the Company’s servers, communications expenses and internet connectivity costs, computer support and website and software development amortization expense.
 Marketing expense, general and administrative expense, and fulfillment expense also includes depreciation and amortization expense.

 Other Income, net